alxHawley/python-behave/README.md

 # PythonBDD Test Repository

-Welcome to the PythonBDD project repository!
+Welcome to my PythonBDD project repository!
 This repository is dedicated to housing tests developed using Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
 The tests within this repository cover a range of scenarios, including API CRUD operations, as well as UI interactions, leveraging Selenium.

 ## What is BDD and Behave?